Skip to main content

 • According to Requirement 12.8 of the Payment Card Industry Data Security Standard (PCI DSS), any organization involved in payment card processing must have policies and procedures in place to manage all third-party service providers.
 You must pre-assess the possible effects of any potential data breaches caused by your third-party vendor.
 Organizations must also check the compliance status of their third parties at least once every 12 months and make sure that they meet the applicable requirements.

-In addition to liability risks, organizations may face many other risks depending on the nature of your cooperation with third-party vendors.
+In addition to liability risks, organizations may face many other risks depending on the nature of their cooperation with third-party vendors.
 Let’s look at the most common risk categories and the threats you need to be prepared to mitigate.

 Request a free 30-day trial of Syteca